lecy/neighborhood_change_phx/docs/index.md

 ### About Us

 If you'd like to know more about the developers of this project, see more [about us](about.html).
+This project was done under the open science framework, so all code is included in our Github as well as all raw data, data sources, and Markdown files of analyses.

 ### Data Steps